-The skills you’ve acquired throughout your paralegal career have opened the door to unlimited employment opportunities if you are looking for a paralegal career path that does not have a paralegal job title.
+The paralegal training and skills you’ve acquired throughout your paralegal career have opened the door to unlimited employment opportunities if you are looking for a paralegal career path that does not have a paralegal job title.

 15 Alternative Career Paths for Paralegals: